imsamimalik/devOS/README.md

 <!-- Installation -->

 ## Installation
   Installation is pretty easy.
-Just burn this ISO into any USB and boot it like any other OS.
+Just burn this iso into any USB and boot it like any other OS.

 <br />